ONS-Innovation/policy_analysis_ai_spike/README.md

 The spike is now complete.

 The code within this repository:
-- can coneect to Google Gemini,
+- can connect to Google Gemini,
 - provide Gemini with a policy document and repository information stored as plain text,
 - assess the compliance of the repository.

-This provides a good baseline on how we would get a policy AI agent.
+This provides a good baseline on how we would create a policy AI agent.

 ## Next Steps